nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### Finding persons by name: `find person`

-Finds persons whose names contain any of the given keywords.
+Finds persons whose **names** contain any of the given keywords.

 **Format**: `find person KEYWORD [MORE_KEYWORDS]`

+- Use the prefix `n/` to search for names.
 - The search is case-insensitive. e.g `hans` will match `Hans`
 - The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
 - Only the name is searched.